-Foreground data are based on 1 year averaged data (year 2022).
+Foreground data are based on 1 year averaged data (year 2024).
 The reference ages of LCA datasets vary but are given in the table in the Appendix.
 The time period over which inputs to and outputs from the system is accounted for is 100 years from the year for which the data set is deemed representative.
 The technological LCA of the collected data reflects the physical reality of the declared product.
 The datasets are complete, conform to the system boundaries and the criteria for the exclusion of inputs and outputs and are geographical representative for the supply chain of Forbo flooring.

 For life cycle modeling of the considered products the GaBi 10 Software System for Life Cycle Engineering, developed by Sphera, is used.
-All relevant LCA datasets are taken from the GaBi 10 software database.
+The upstream materials datasets consist of a blend of information from the Sphera database (version 10.9.1.10) and datasets provided by suppliers.
+The quality of these datasets varies from good to very good.
 The last revision of the used data sets took place within the last 10 years.